szczekulskij/LMC-RL/README.md

 ## TODOs
 * Add "normal" requirements
 * Clean requirements for metal (it includes my reqs for ml for robotics class project, could be cleaner)
+* Remove the experiment default config perhaps.
+I don't see why there should be two places of "ground truth" setting (eg. either using yaml or pass everything from the console!)